 A second key growth market for Kenshaw is hospitals and aged care facilities.
-According to a 2015 Intergenerational Report by the Australian Treasury Department, this is expected to require the development of approximately 76,000 new locations by 2024 in order to meet demand, as the number of Australians aged 65 years and over is forecast to more than double over the next 40 years.
-Kenshaw has built up significant experience through servicing longstanding customers such as Hunter New England Health, Anglican Care, and BUPA for which it delivers customized critical back up power solutions and services as well as generator and thermal imaging services.
+Growth in aged care spending is driven by both increasing provider costs and growth in the number of people aged 70 and over (the eligible age for most aged care programs).
+According to the 2015 Intergenerational Report by the Australian Treasury Department, the number of Australians aged 70 years and over is expected to more than triple over the next 40 years, reaching around 7 million people by 2055.
+Kenshaw has built up significant experience through servicing longstanding customers such as Health Infrastructure New South Wales, Public Works Advisory, Hunter New England Health, Anglican Care and BUPA, for which it delivers customized critical back up power solutions and services as well as generator and thermal imaging services.